terra-money/docs/docs/contracts/README.md

 ### Robust consensus and fast block finality

 Terra is powered by Tendermint BFT consensus, using a dPoS-like scheme driven by a set of 100 top validators.
-This efficient consensus model enables batches of transations to occur in only 6 seconds (only a fraction of the time it takes for Bitcoin and Ethereum).
+This efficient consensus model enables batches of transactions to occur in only 6 seconds (only a fraction of the time it takes for Bitcoin and Ethereum).

 ### Ready for DeFi applications